dariobaldini98/tesi_db/README.md

 # Riccioni's Legacy

-This repo hosts a project for my MA Dissertation on Electronic Publishing which consists in the digitisation of a diary written between 1901 and 1903 by the prison guard Pasquale Riccioni.
+This repo hosts a project[^1] for my MA Dissertation on Electronic Publishing which consists in the digitisation of a diary written between 1901 and 1903 by the prison guard Pasquale Riccioni.

 The project comprises the following parts: